libp2p/js-libp2p/doc/CONFIGURATION.md

 ## Customizing libp2p

-When [creating a libp2p node](./API.md#create), the modules needed should be specified as follows:
+When [creating a libp2p node](./API.md#create), there are a number of services which are optional but will probably be needed for your use case such as the [kademlia](#dht), [peer discovery](#peer-discovery) and [pubsub](#pubsub) services for example.
+These are passed into the `services` object upon creating a node.
+You can also pass in custom services that will be used to create the node.
+This is done by providing your custom implementation to the `services` object, which should have the following structure:

 ```js
 const modules = {